jonasbn/til/README.md

 &copy; 2016-2017 jonasbn

 This repository is licensed under the MIT license.
 See [LICENSE](LICENSE) file for details.
 Much is lifted from elsewhere and might by copyrighted under other licenses by the respective authors.
-I will mention this where applicable and I will link to original sources if possible.
+I will mention this where applicable and I will link to original sources if possible.s